The MASK Benchmark: Disentangling Honesty From Accuracy in AI Systems: Related Work

-Unfortunately, these benchmarks are often conflated with measuring honesty.
+These benchmarks are often conflated with measuring ``honesty’’, which is commonly understood as the moral virtue of stating one’s beliefs.
 For example, \citet{anthropic2023claude} defines their honesty evaluations as testing whether models are ``providing accurate and factual information.''
-This approach fails to measure whether a model intentionally produces false information; as a result, more capable models can perform better on these benchmarks through broader factual coverage, not necessarily because they refrain from knowingly making false statements.
+However, this approach fails to measure whether a model intentionally produces false information; as a result, more capable models can perform better on these benchmarks through broader factual coverage, not necessarily because they refrain from knowingly making false statements.